dwyl/reading-tracker/README.md

 # Why?

-As a person on a perpetual life knowledge quest, do a *lot* of reading every day.
+As a person on a perpetual life learning & knowledge quest, I do a *lot* of reading every day.
 I read a _minimum_ of **1 hour** each morning.
 With this _daily_ habit I have managed to read a couple of _thousand_ books in the last 20 years.